YiLimath/YiLimath.github.io/_posts/2024-09-01-blog-post-8-Birational-CanonicalBundleFormula.md

 In this part of note we will introduce Canonical formula.

 Here are the outline of the note
+(1) Kawamata's subadjunction formula,

-(1) Fujino-Mori canonical bundle formula,
+(2) Fujino-Mori canonical bundle formula,

-(2) Ambro's canonical bundle formulas,
+(3) Ambro's canonical bundle formulas,

-(3) Generalized canonical bundle formula.
+(4) Generalized canonical bundle formula.